-Abriana* has an IQ under 70.
-Now a young adult, she had been a KidsVoice client years ago as a young child.
-Nevertheless, when a representative from Allegheny County reached out about Abriana’s case—she was homeless—we were ready to help.
+Even though it had been many years since she was a dependency client, when a representative from Allegheny County reached out about Abriana’s case—she was homeless—we were ready to help.

 Abriana’s mother is abusive and they have a very difficult relationship.
 Abriana would stay at her mother’s house sometimes, but more often preferred taking her chances living on the streets.
-This is particularly dangerous during the COVID-19 crisis.
 Abriana resisted staying in homeless shelters because she had PTSD resulting from assaults she had suffered in past visits.

 KidsVoice helped Abriana apply for Social Security benefits.
 Abriana’s initial application was denied, which unfortunately is not uncommon.
 Without an advocate, many people stop there.
 KidsVoice appealed the determination.